 I cannot reiterate enough how much I love this stitch.
 I plan to design a free poncho pattern with this stitch next.
 What type of poncho would you like?
 A turtle neck or a cowl neck?
 Assymmetrical or triangular?
 Let me know in the comments below.

 You can work from the free pattern below or purchase an Ad-free PDF for $2.50 here.
-The pattern will be emailed to you.

 You can pin it for later here.